EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/spectral_library.rst

 .. csv-table::
    :header: "Member", "Content"
+   :align: center
-   :width: auto
+   :widths: auto

-   y, An array with n profile values x, "An array with n profile value locations, e.g. the band wavelength" yUnit, "String that describes the unit of y values, e.g. "Reflectance"" xUnit, "String that describes the x value unit, e.g. “nm” or "Nanometers"" bbl, "A “bad band list”, i.e. a vector with n bad-band multipliers.
-0 = masked, > 0 = not masked"
+   "y", "An array with n profile values"
+   "x", "An array with n profile value locations" "yUnit", "String that describes the unit of y values" "xUnit", "String that describes the x value unit" "bbl", "A bad band list"

 Other metadata to describe spectra profiles are stored in additional vector layer fields.

 As JSON object, a single hyperspectral EnMAP profile may therefore look like:

 .. code-block:: python